 If this doesn’t work, speak with your health care provider.
 Some plugged pores have to be opened with sterile needles, much like other blisters.
 Your health care provider may do this in a doctor’s office or they may provide you with instructions to do the deed yourself.2

 Rest and proper nutrition are also important to keep your milk flowing.
 Easier said than done right now, we know.
 But maternal stress and fatigue are risk factors for developing a clogged duct while good nutrition can support your immune system which will help you heal and ward off progression to mastitis (an infection of the breast).
-A Happy Family Coach can assess your diet and make suggestions for quick and easy meals and snacks – one less thing for you to worry about!

 Emptying your breasts frequently and thoroughly is the best way to prevent and treat blocks and plugs.
 Feed your baby regularly and make plans to pump or hand express if you know you will miss a feeding.
 Take care to correct any feeding issues promptly by speaking with a lactation consultant.
 Avoid underwire bras while you are lactating, and be mindful of any clothing, straps or activities that may be putting pressure on your breast repeatedly or for prolonged periods of time (like sleeping on your stomach).

-Contact your healthcare provider if you notice any signs or symptoms of thrush infection: a white rash on your nipple or in baby’s mouth; itchy or burning nipples; or shooting or deep breast pain during or after feeding.
+Contact your healthcare provider if you notice any signs or symptoms of thrush infection: a red rash on your nipple or in baby’s mouth; itchy or burning nipples; or shooting or deep breast pain during or after feeding.